 Special Needs Trusts – Liability For Failure To Take Public Benefits Into Account

-For personal injury victims there is usually a focus on the dollar amount of the recovery rather than how the recovery can be structured to provide protection to the disabled injury victim.
+For personal injury victims, there is usually a focus on the dollar amount of the recovery rather than how the recovery can be structured to provide protection to the disabled injury victim.
 The concentration of substance over form by the lawyer handling the physical injury suit can prove to have devastating consequences for an injury victim.
-A disabled injury victim can mismanage their personal injury recovery and lose the public benefit eligibility they desperately need.
+A disabled injury victim can mismanage their personal injury recovery and lose the public benefits eligibility they desperately need.

-Many personal injury practitioners seem to believe that advice regarding financial matters and techniques to preserve public benefit eligibility crosses the line between legal and “financial” advice.
+Many personal injury practitioners seem to believe that advice regarding financial matters and techniques to preserve public benefits eligibility crosses the line between legal and “financial” advice.
 However, as I will discuss more thoroughly below, these issues touch on the law and do create an obligation on the part of the personal injury practitioner to properly advise the client regarding their implication as to the form or structure of the recovery.

 Malpractice Liability for Failing to Advise Injury Victim Clients

 Her parents instituted a medical malpractice action alleging her medical problems were due to negligent medical care during delivery in a Texas Hospital.
 The medical malpractice case was settled for $2.5 million.
 The settlement was placed into the court registry.
 The interest earned from the investments in the trust was taxable and the child lost her Medicaid eligibility since no special needs trust was established.

 The personal injury lawyers who handled the case were later sued for legal malpractice for their handling of the settlement.
 According to the lawyer representing Christina Grillo in the legal malpractice action, Kevin Isern, the personal injury lawyers representing Christina “didn’t offer a structured settlement to the child and “[t]hey had the money deposited into the registry of the court . . . and she lost Medicaid.”

-The Grillo legal malpractice case was settled by the personal injury firm settled the legal malpractice action for its handling of the medical malpractice settlement for $1,600,000.
+The personal injury firm settled the legal malpractice action for its handling of the medical malpractice settlement for $1,600,000.
 Interestingly, the suit against the GAL was settled for $2,500,000.
-For attorneys that serve as guardian ad litems with any frequency, it is attention grabbing that the GAL wound up with the largest share of the liability in terms of the gross settlement amount.
+For attorneys that serve as guardian ad litems with any frequency, it is attention-grabbing that the GAL wound up with the largest share of the liability in terms of the gross settlement amount.
 However, it sends a clear warning message to personal injury lawyers as well as guardian ad litems about their obligations to properly advise a client about the financial options they have and preservation of public benefits.

-At the time of the shooting she was covered by a group health care plan but subsequently lost the coverage and was dependent on Medicaid.
+At the time of the shooting, she was covered by a group health care plan but subsequently lost the coverage and was dependent on Medicaid.
 The case was settled in November of 1998.
 In July of 1999, French consulted an attorney about setting up a special needs trust.
 The attorney advised her that she would lose her Medicaid eligibility since the settlement was deposited into the plaintiff attorney’s trust account.
 Following this discovery, French brought suit against the personal injury lawyer for legal malpractice, negligent misrepresentation, breach of contract and breach of fiduciary duty.

 The legal malpractice action was brought in Texas against the Louisiana attorney which raised personal jurisdiction issues.
 There appeared to be some factual dispute between French and her personal injury attorney over what had been recommended in terms of setting up a special needs trust but it again demonstrates the potential malpractice liability for failing to properly and fully advise clients about the impact of the settlement on their financial situation and public benefit eligibility.

 Finally, the American Bar Association released its report on the Profile of Legal Malpractice Claims in 2003 and personal injury lawyers made up the largest percentage of malpractice claims, twenty percent.
-Advice and settlement/negotiation made up over twenty three percent of the claims overall.
+Advice and settlement/negotiation made up over twenty-three percent of the claims overall.
 When those two categories are combined they are tied for first in terms of the highest claims by type of activity in the study.

 This statement is based on the author’s personal experience and observations in countless cases.
 However, the author acknowledges that practices do vary considerably in this area.
 Some trial lawyers may simply refer a client to a financial advisor or a local bank.
 Others may employ a settlement planner with expertise in structured settlements and public benefit preservation techniques.
 See also Ellen S. Pryor, Liability for Inchoate and Future Loss After Judgment, Va.
 L. Rev., 1758, 1813 – 1827 (2002) (concluding that practices vary considerably in terms of advisement by the trial lawyer regarding financial obligations at settlement).